UAW and Stellantis reach tentative deal that follows Ford model and adds more than 5,000 jobs

 DeSean McKinley, 45, of Detroit, said he is hopeful about the agreement even without hearing all the details.

-“Through the grapevine, I hear it’s pretty good and that’s really a blessing for all of us, all the UAW workers,” said McKinley, who has spent nine years with Stellantis and works at the automaker’s Sterling Heights assembly plant, which joined the strike on Oct.
-23. “A new contract for me...
-I have a son in college.
-I have a wife.
-I have a grandson on the way.
-It means I can take care of my family and better prepare for the future.”
+“Through the grapevine, I hear it’s pretty good and that’s really a blessing for all of us, all the UAW workers,” said McKinley, who has spent nine years with Stellantis and works at the automaker’s Sterling Heights assembly plant.

-The union and Stellantis went into intense negotiations on Thursday, the day after the Ford deal was announced, before finalizing the agreement Saturday.
-Talks were also under way with General Motors on Saturday in an effort to reach a similar agreement.
-Over 14,000 workers at GM remain on strike at factories in Texas, Michigan and Missouri.
+The union and Stellantis went into intense negotiations on Thursday, the day after the Ford deal was announced, before finalizing it on Saturday.

+Over 14,000 workers at GM remain on strike at factories in Texas, Michigan and Missouri and Tennessee.

 The union began targeted strikes against all three automakers on Sept.
 15 after its contracts with the companies expired.
 At the peak, about 46,000 workers were on strike against all three companies, about one-third of the union’s 146,000 members at the Detroit three.
 Automakers laid off several thousand more as parts shortages cascaded through their manufacturing systems.